-In addition to mass transit and parking, ride sharing services uberPOOL and Shared Rides are becoming increasingly common.
+In addition to mass transit and parking, ride sharing services, like Shared Rides, are becoming increasingly common.
 Later this month, both companies are expected to release announcements containing the newest wave of cities where their services will be available.
 To stay competitive and ahead of the curve, companies should offer tax-free commuter benefits that include ride sharing services.
 Currently, Benefit Resource is one of only six companies that offers this benefit.

 Do you know the profile of a ridesharing user?
 According to Pew Research Center5, individuals who use ridesharing are:

 - young (28% are 18 to 29 years old and 19% are 30 to 49 years old)

 - urban (just over 1 in 5 are urban residents)

 - college graduates (almost 40% of college grads have used ridesharing services)

 That’s also the profile of the generation that’s going to be joining the workforce over the next five years.
 To bring them in the door, it would be wise to include Shared Rides as part of your commuter benefits.

 The bottom line is that even if the employer deduction is no longer available, there are lots of prospective employees who are.
 However, they’ll only become your employees if you’re offering the right benefits.
 Keep commuter benefits as a top benefit to bring top talent in the door and keep it from walking out.